muya17/FPGA_Order_Matcher/README.md

 Debug issues by verifying switch/button mappings and UART settings (9600 baud).

 Demo
-(To be added: Record a video showing switch inputs, LED outputs, and UART terminal output.
-Place in docs/demo.mp4.)
+A demo video showing switch inputs, LED outputs, and UART terminal output will be added once the project is fully working.
 Learning Goals
 This project was developed to: